TosbackCgusBridge-Bot/CGUs-versions/En/Privacy Policy.md

 *   Who we are
     *   Our story
+    *   Our people
+    *   Leadership team
     *   Where we are
+*   What we do
-    *   Leadership team
+    *   For Users
-    *   Our people
+    *   For Developers
     *   Softonic Clean &.
 Safe
-    *   Softonic &.
-Our Environment
-*   What we do
-    *   User services
-    *   Developer services
 *   Company news
     *   Softonic Blog
     *   Press room